zoli333/Center-Loss/README.md

   - https://github.com/EncodeTS/TensorFlow_Center_Loss
   - https://github.com/ydwen/caffe-face
   - https://github.com/pangyupo/mxnet_center_loss
-  - https://github.com/ydwen/caffe-face (Author implementation in C++)
+  - https://github.com/ydwen/caffe-face (Authors implementation in C++)

+Notes: The code is not using weight normalization nor mean only batch normalization nor initialization.
+I should (have been) try this, whether it can accelerate the training.
+I do think initialization here would be very useful (avoiding dead clusters).
+So every normalization technique could be helpful.